[TW] What else to do after trademark registration?

 In the event of trademark transfer, address change, etc., an application for change registration should be submitted to the Intellectual Property Bureau of the Ministry of Economic Affairs as soon as possible.
 If the company is a state-owned company, it should do its best to inform reliable trademark agency agents to handle the change registration as soon as possible.
 Failure to make timely registration changes may result in the trademark rights holders being unable to receive or even receive the relevant notices issued by the Bureau of Intellectual Property of the Ministry of Economic Affairs.

-2. Registered trademark is challenged, assessed or abolished
+2. A registered trademark is challenged, assessed or abolished

 If the trademark right owner fails to produce a valid related issue within the prescribed time limit after the notification is issued, the Intellectual Property Bureau of the Ministry of Economic Affairs will revoke the registered trademark.
 Therefore, if the trademark right holder fails to make changes in a timely manner, such as trademark transfer, address change, and without monitoring any actions of others on the trademark right holder, he will encounter the situation that he has not received important notice from the Bureau of Intellectual Property of the Ministry of Economic Affairs, missed the best time to respond to the official and eventually led to the cancellation of the registered trademark.